Arctic to Indian

 When to Go

-Of course, the ideal window to make the trip can vary based on snowfall and weather.
-During the low-snowfall winters of 2014-15 and 2015-16, many considered the traverse unskiable.
+Of course, the ideal window to make the trip varies based on snowfall and weather.
+During winters with very low snowfall the traverse unskiable.
 If in doubt, check with local backcountry skiing groups, such as the Alaska Backcountry Ski Addiction group on Facebook.

 What Skis to Use

-Some skiers (the author included) complete the traverse on heavy metal-edged alpine touring (AT) gear and use skins for the long tour in the middle.
-Wide alpine skis have excellent flotation over rotten snow, and the harrowing downhills become speedy, safe, and potentially laugh-out-loud fun.
-But twelve miles is a long distance to tour in heavy plastic boots, so make sure your footwear fit well and address hot spots promptly.
-And be prepared to break trail for your skinny-skied friends.
+Increasingly, skiers complete the traverse on metal-edged alpine backcountry gear or splitboards, and use skins for the long tour in the middle.
+Alpine gear is sturdy, has excellent flotation over rotten snow, and makes the harrowing downhills speedy, safe, and potentially laugh-out-loud fun.
+But twelve miles is a long distance to tour in heavy plastic boots, so make sure to take care of your feet.

 In extraordinary circumstances, it may be possible to crust ski the entire route with skate skis.

-Start the traverse as early in the morning as possible–even if that means putting your skis on in the dark.
-Strong skiers will appreciate the firmer morning snow, and slower skiers will appreciate the extra time.
+Start the traverse as early in the morning as possible.
+Strong skiers will appreciate the firmer morning snow, and slower skiers will appreciate the extra daylight.

 During prime conditions there are many strong ice and snow bridges spanning Ship Creek, and the creek itself is only a few inches deep in most places.
 But later in the season, or after a stretch of warm weather, bridges collapse and Ship Creek swells with snowmelt.
 Cross snow bridges mindfully, especially when the creek is running high, and consider carrying extra insulation in an ultralight dry bag.